chaos-polymtl/lethe/doc/source/examples/multiphysics/jurins-law/jurins-law.rst

 Possibilities for Extension
 ---------------------------

 - **Going 3D**: the mesh can be extruded into the third dimension and there is an adaptation of the Jurin's law in three dimensions.
-Some results are available in the literature for comparison (see Lovrić et al. [#lovric2019]_)
+Some results are available in the literature for comparison (see Lovrić *et al.* [#lovric2019]_)

 - **Investigate the effect of a no-slip boundary condition**: instead of the slip boundary condition imposed on the inner face of the wall, we could try to use a no-slip boundary condition.
 This situation would be closer to a real capillary rise experiment.
-We expect to observe a different transitory state with this new boundary condition.
+We expect to observe a different transient state with this new boundary condition.

 -----------
 References